 Second, for policies that are not well written, the extracted \poligraph{} may be missing subsumption relations between terms that are not fully defined in the policies.
 To supplement the missing relations, we use ontologies, as in prior work~\cite{andow2019policylint,andow2020actions,bui2021consistency}; however, we redefine and use them as follows.
 First, we consider the subsumption relations extracted from each individual policy as the {\em local ontology} definied by it.
 Next, we also define additional subsumption relations that encode external knowledge, beyond what is stated in the text of an individual policy; we refer to these as {\em global ontologies}.
 They can be defined by domain experts, using information from multiple policies, or from privacy laws; for example, in Section~\ref{sec:ontology}, we define a data ontology based on the CCPA~\cite{ccpa}.

-Third, we present \tool{}, a methodology and implementation that applies NLP linguistic analysis to automatically extract and build a \poligraph{} from the privacy policy text.
-To that end, we address several challenges, including coreference resolution, list parsing, phrase normalization, and purpose phrase classification, to extract and link more information than previously possible.

-\paragraph{Evaluation} We evaluate \tool{} on a public dataset from PoliCheck ~\cite{andow2020actions}, consisting of over 6K policies from over 13K mobile apps.
-Our manual validation shows that \poligraph{} improves the recall of collection statements from 30\% to 70\%, compared to prior work~\cite{andow2019policylint}, with over 90\% precision.
-The improvement is enabled by both the improved NLP techniques and the knowledge graph representation, which can analyze statements spanning multiple sentences and sections.
+\paragraph{\tool{}: Generating \poligraph{} using Linguistic Analysis} We present \tool{}, a methodology and implementation that applies NLP linguistic analysis to automatically extract and build a \poligraph{} from the policy text.
+To that end, we address several challenges, including coreference resolution, list parsing, phrase normalization, and purpose phrase classification, to extract and link more information than prior work.
+We evaluate \tool{} on a public dataset from PoliCheck ~\cite{andow2020actions}, consisting of over 6K policies from over 13K mobile apps.
+Our manual validation shows that \poligraph{} improves the recall of collection statements from 27\% to 66\%, compared to prior work~\cite{andow2019policylint}, with over 97\% precision.
+The improvement is enabled by both the improved NLP techniques and the knowledge graph representation, which can analyze statements spanning multiple sentences and sections in the policy document.